 But customer loyalty is something you get when you build a deeper relationship with your customer.
 They build an emotional bond with your brand so that they don’t even consider any alternative.

-Now that we know how the three of them differ, let’s move on to discover how customer stickiness can help grow your business.
+Now that we know how the three of them differ, let’s move on to discover how customer stickiness can help grow or even sell your business online”